-The University Archives’ chief purpose is to acquire, preserve, and make accessible the official historical record of the University.
-Examples of documents collected and cataloged by the University Archives include: presidential papers, memoranda, council minutes, proceedings, Faculty Senate minutes, records of the Board of Trustees, records of grants and proposals, documents related to University sponsored programs and activities, University budgets, publications of student organizations, and the school newspaper.
+Established as a department of the Library in 1980, the University Archives’ chief purpose is to acquire, preserve, and make accessible the official historical record of the University.
+University Archives collects the records of University departments and offices that are of enduring and historical value once they are past the period of active use.
+Examples of documents collected and accessioned by the University Archives include: presidential papers, memoranda, council minutes, proceedings, Faculty Senate minutes, records of the Board of Trustees, records of grants and proposals, documents related to University sponsored programs and activities, University budgets, publications of student organizations, and the school newspaper.

 The University Archives primarily collects documents in paper format.
-Other formats may be accepted, but they will be evaluated by the Archives Librarian for their historical and enduring value.
+Digital formats may be accepted, but they will be evaluated by the Archives Librarian for their historical and enduring value.

 The Library encourages the support of all University departments in developing this valuable collection to document our University’s history.